dmsteglenko/Fukui-function-calculation/bin/Win/readme.md

-This directory contain compiled file for Windows  OS
+This directory contains compiled file for Windows  OS